-VITAL WorkLife's service, WorkLife Assistant, helps with personal and family needs, event planning, household maintenance and many more daily living tasks to alleviate time-starved physicians and advanced practitioners.
+Our WorkLife Concierge, helps with personal and family needs, event planning, household maintenance and many more daily living tasks to alleviate time-starved physicians and advanced practitioners.
 It is part of a suite of services in the Physician Well Being Resources, a preventative solution purchased by healthcare organizations to support their physicians and providers.

 Does buying time like this actually increase physician well being?

 Ashley Williams and Elizabeth Dunn’s research with samples of the working population in multiple countries, reported in the Proceedings of the National Academy of Sciences, concludes “working adults report greater happiness after spending money on a time-saving purchase than on a material purchase.
 Together, these results suggest using money to buy time can protect people from the detrimental effects of time pressure on life satisfaction.”3 And remember: practitioners who can reduce time-stress in their personal lives are more likely to be fully engaged in their work.
 The ROI of physician engagement is measurable.
 Engaged physicians are more productive.4 They are also less likely to leave their position and the cost of replacing a physician can often reach a million dollars.5